100 Hours

-Independent artists cited a persistent gap: access to high‑caliber guidance that protects the integrity of their stories while navigating the business of music.
+Independent artists consistently cited a gap in access to high-caliber mentorship that protects artistic integrity while helping them navigate the business of music.

 How It Worked